differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 categories: [Surveys]
 ---

-This is the second of two posts describing the theory and practice of linear programming reconstruction attacks.
+This is the second of two posts describing the theory and practice of reconstruction attacks.
 To read the first post, which covers the theoretical basis of such attacks, [[click here]](https://dp.org).

 ----